deib-polimi/PigeonMessanger/README.md

 ## Features
-You can:
+You can:<br/>
-1. **change the device name** with Java Reflection
+1. **change the device name** with Java Reflection<br/>
-2. show a list of nearby devices
+2. show a list of nearby devices<br/>
-3. manage connection and disconnection between devices
+3. manage connection and disconnection between devices<br/>
-4. show the ip address of a device, also if it's a client (not available in Android's official API)
+4. show the ip address of a device, also if it's a client (not available in Android's official API)<br/>
-5. block incoming messages with blacklisted words (not enabled by default)
+5. block incoming messages with blacklisted words (not enabled by default)<br/>
-6. block incoming messages if too short or empty (enabled by default)
+6. block incoming messages if too short or empty (enabled by default)<br/>
-7. create a chat between a GO and a client
+7. create a chat between a GO and a client<br/>
-8. manage an infinite number of chats
+8. manage an infinite number of chats<br/>
-9. sending messages in a chat, previously stopped, if the associated device is discoverable
+9. sending messages in a chat, previously stopped, if the associated device is discoverable<br/>
-10. enqueue messages if the device is not discoverable, and send all of them at the next attempt to reconnect
+10. enqueue messages if the device is not discoverable, and send all of them at the next attempt to reconnect<br/>
-11. use *"Eternal Discovery"*, a way to restart the discovery phase every time that there are errors or disconnections
+11. use *"Eternal Discovery"*, a way to restart the discovery phase every time that there are errors or disconnections<br/>

 ## Future extensions
 - [ ] Connect more clients at the same GO without limitations